kakiac/DevEnv-Smarty/README.md

 A GitHub Codespaces **Dev**eloper **Env**ironment as a service (DEaaS), replicating the environment that you were given at the Introduction to Web Development module.

-## Overview of the process
+## Overview of the process[^1]
-*Note*: This diagramme will only preview on Github (ie via https://github.com/kakiac/DevEnv-Smarty)
+[^1]*Note*: This diagramme will only preview on Github (ie via https://github.com/kakiac/DevEnv-Smarty).
+It was generated using Mermaid https://mermaid.js.org/intro/).
+Check out this blog https://www.drawio.com/blog/mermaid-diagrams for some templates.

 ```mermaid
   sequenceDiagram